 Change Your Routine and Ride for Fun

 I suggested that she postpone her “lameness exam” for a week and just take two weeks to try and re-center her relationship with her horse.
-I suggested that she try an every other day schedule, where she would ride one day and turn out and “hang out” the next on an alternating basis.
-I also suggested that she not “ride for training”, but rather “ride for fun” for the next few weeks; give her horse a break, throw out some ground poles and have some fun, hack around the property a little bit, etc.
+Perhaps she could try an every other day schedule, I suggested, where she would ride one day and turn out and “hang out” the next on an alternating basis.
+I also recommended that she not “ride for training”, but rather “ride for fun” for the next few weeks; give her horse a break, throw out some ground poles and have some fun, hack around the property a little bit, etc.

-I suggested that she try to leave her own personal stress at the barn door and mindfully attempt to just have fun with her horse; to give her mare a break and enjoy her for the amazing little horse that she is.
+On top of all of these ideas, I also challenged her to leave her own personal stress at the barn door and mindfully attempt to just have fun with her horse; to give her mare a break and enjoy her for the amazing little horse that she is.
 Reluctantly she agreed to my suggestions, though she was still fairly sure that a change in feed, new saddle or possibly moving barns would be the ultimate answer.

 Happy Rider = Happy Horse